PISAresearch/pisa/12-watchtower-API.md

 To offer full protection, a WatchTower requires an encrypted blob for every single update in the channel.
 This is a symptom of replace-by-revocation channels as there is a single valid state and a set of "revoked" states.
 Only one of the states can be broadcast and this is up to the counterparty (cheater) to decide.

 All signed receipts only correspond to a single job / justice transaction.
 Thus the customer should keep a copy of all signed receipts received from the WatchTower.
-A future BOLT can extend the signed receipt to include a committment to all previous encrypted blobs (merkle tree) to reduce this storage.
+A future BOLT can extend the signed receipt to include a committment to all previous encrypted blobs (Merkle tree) to reduce this storage.

 ## No compression of justice transaction

 There are tricks using [hashchains](https://github.com/rustyrussell/ccan/blob/master/ccan/crypto/shachain/design.txt) to reduce the storage requirements for each justice transaction.
-For this BOLT, we have decided to keep the hiring protocol simpe in order to get WatchTowers up and running.
-Stroage is relatively cheap and we can revisit this standard if it becomes a problem.
+For this BOLT, we have decided to keep the hiring protocol simple in order to get WatchTowers up and running.
+Storage is relatively cheap and we can revisit this standard if it becomes a problem.

 ## Acknowledgments